notesbyriza/notesbyriza/README.md

 # Hi there!
 Riza's here 👋

-I'm _a final-year undergraduate mathematics student_ who is highly interested and curious about the **data field**, **machine learning**, and **digital things**.
-I enjoy writing so much, this is one of the ways that I like the most to communicate with myself and other people.
+I'm _a fresh graduate in mathematics_ with a focus on computation, which was also the topic of my thesis.
+Throughout my college years, my enthusiasm for the **data field** has steadily increased, and that passion continues today.
+Also, I enjoy writing so much!
+I find this to be one of my favorite means of self-expression and communication with others.

-Well, I use this account as a medium to make notes about the things I'm currently studying and so on.
-If you don't mind, we can also connect in my personal account, you can reach me through [this account](https://www.github.com/rizaisnakhoir/).
+I use this account as a platform for taking notes on what I'm currently studying and more.
+I'm open to opportunities for mutual sharing and learning together 🤝

 **Jiayou!**